We can assist you with many of your responsibilities. We can manage your property fully, or merely help you with finding tenants.

 Have you set the deposit amount?

-Make sure you charge more than one month’s rent, this will give you some protection against damage in case the tenants leave without paying the last month’s rent.
-We collect and hold as stakeholder a security deposit typically equivalent to six weeks’ rent.
-The six week rent as deposit is than safeguarded using DPS (Deposit Protection Scheme).
+Make sure you charge more than one month’s rent; this will give you some protection against damage in case the tenant leaves without paying the last month’s rent.
+We collect and hold as stakeholder a security deposit, typically equivalent to 5 weeks rent (or in the case of rental income of more than £50,000 per annum, then 6 weeks rent).
+The 5 weeks rent as deposit is then safeguarded using DPS (Deposit Protection Scheme).

 Have you decided what you are asking tenants to pay for?